lukassobotik/MyFavMovies/README.md

 ```
 In between the apostrophes, add your Firstore Database and TMDb API Keys

-For more Informations checkout the [Documentation](https://github.com/PuckyEU/MyFavMovies/wiki)
+For more info, checkout the [Documentation](https://github.com/PuckyEU/MyFavMovies/wiki)

 ## Features in the future
 - [ ] What movies do you know an actor from